COSC3020/isomorphism-nodes-ZachRenz/README.md

 This breaks our definition because $E_{2,3}$ doesn't exist and the other edges are already mapped, and $f(x_4) =$ undefined, there is no mapping in $f$ for our last node.

 So there doesn't exist a bijection function for these graphs because we can't map every node to another node.
+Furthermore:

+If we extend this to the general case, having a $G_1$ with $n$ nodes (n being any real number) and a $G_2$ with $n-1$ nodes, $G_1$ is surjective with $G_2$ but $G_1$ is not injective with $G_2$ so they are not bijective.
+If we have two graphs with different nodes we will always have at least one free node that breaks one requirement for bijection.

 $\therefore$ two graphs that do not have the same number of nodes cannot be isomorphic, because there doesn't exist a bijection function that satisfies the definition.